oddy-boop/Edusync-git/supabase/rls_policies.md

       -- Admins can see everything
       (public.get_my_role() = 'admin'::text)
       OR
-      -- Teachers can see their own results (public.is_my_teacher_record(teacher_id))
+      -- Teachers can see results they created (public.is_my_teacher_record(teacher_id))
       OR
       -- Students can see their own published results